Consumers now expect healthcare services to be accessible at the time and manner most convenient and safe for them.

 Source: EL Passion "Digital Health 2021: Impact of COVID-19 on Healthtech"

-In developing medical and clinical software solutions, providers must recognize key trends and challenges in digital transformation for the healthcare sector.
-We present you a guide to 2022 custom healthcare software development in light of trends and challenges in the healthcare sector today.
+In developing custom medical software, and clinical software solutions, providers must recognize key trends and challenges in digital transformation for the healthcare sector.
+We present you a guide to 2023 custom healthcare software development in light of trends and challenges in the healthcare sector today.

 Growing patient adoption — and expectation — of digital technologies in accessing healthcare services